See You in September: Other versions

-In 1972, a remake of the song by the Mike Curb Congregation reached #15 on Billboards Easy Listening chart.
+In 1972, a remake of the song by the Mike Curb Congregation reached No. 15 on Billboards Easy Listening chart.
 Julie Budd also remade it that year, with her version successful enough in Argentina to justify a South American tour in the spring of 1973.

 In 1973, the band California recorded a remake of the song for Laurie Records.
 California was led by Beatlemania (musical) cast member Les Fradkin.
-The single also featured members of the 1960s Baroque pop group The Left Banke.
+The single also featured members of the 1960s Baroque pop group the Left Banke.

 In August 1979, a version by Debby Boone was issued as a single to coincide with the release of the Debby Boone album (which did not feature "See You in September").
-This version charted at #41 C&W and #45 Adult Contemporary.
+This version charted at No. 41 C&W and No. 45 Adult Contemporary.
+It also reached No. 45 on the Canadian C&W charts.
 Also in 1979 Cisse (fi) remade "See You in September" for his Summer Party album.

 In November 1966, Olivier Despax (fr) recorded a French-language version of the song in London for release on Barclay Records.
 That same year, the Spanish rendering "Te veré en septiembre" was recorded by both Marta Baizán and Kinita.

 An alternate Spanish performance "Setembre Está Lonxe" was recorded by Jacinta and released in 1967.